Conjectures related to aliquot sequences starting on integer powers $n^i$

 $s(7^{10k}) = \frac{7^{10k} - 1}{6}$, which is divisible by $\frac{7^{10} - 1}{6} = 2^3 \cdot 11 \cdot 191 \cdot 2801$.

-Alternatively, this is also a result of Theorem (1).
+Alternatively, this is also a result of Corollary (1).

 The prime number 13 appears in the factorization of the terms of index 1, 2 of all sequences that begin with the integers $7^{12k}$.